Probing the large-scale magnetic field inside the Sun from three decades of observed surface magnetograms

-In this work, for the first time, we aim to probe the magnetic field inside the Sun and constrain the internal toroidal field (that produces sunspots) by incorporating surface magnetograms, rather than reproducing the surface magnetic field from a dynamo model.
-This will particularly advance our understanding of the solar interior, as we do not have to synthetically model the Babcock-Leighton process anymore.
-The inclusion of a full magnetogram that consists of morphological asymmetry of active regions, the real tilt angles, and weak diffuse fields, intrinsically captures the realism of BL models with great accuracy and produces a realistic polar field.
-We discuss the details of assimilation process in Section.~\ref{sec:dataassimilation}.
-We present the results of surface flux transport and polar fields in Section.~\ref{sec:polar_field}.
+In this work, for the first time, we aim to model the realism of BL mechanism completely from observations by assimilating full photospheric magnetograms for three decades from 1996 to 2025 without any explicit parameterization of the process.
+This would probe the magnetic field inside the Sun very precisely, as by capturing the details of the BL mechanism accurately from surface magnetograms, we minimize the uncertainty arising from crude approximations of the mechanism and obtain a more accurate poloidal field.
+To be precise, this will particularly advance our understanding of the solar interior, as we do not have to synthetically model the BL process anymore by assuming the emergence of sunspots as two bipolar Gaussian patches and include tilt and/or latitude quenching parametrically.
+The inclusion of a full magnetogram that consists of morphological asymmetry of active regions, accurate latitudinal emergence, the real tilt angles, and weak diffuse fields intrinsically captures the realism of BL models with great accuracy and produces a realistic polar field.
+We discuss the details of the assimilation process in Section~\ref {sec:dataassimilation}.
+We present the results of surface flux transport and polar fields in Section~\ref {sec:polar_field}.
 Subsequently, the dynamo generated interior toroidal magnetic field from surface observations is presented in Section~\ref{sec:toroidal_dynamics}.
-How realistically the dynamo generated toroidal field resemblances to the cycle 23-25 and the predicting capability of our model are explained in Section~\ref{sec:cycle_prediction}.
-Finally we present our conclusions in Section.~\ref{sec:conclusion}.
+How realistically the dynamo generated toroidal field resembles the cycle 23-25 and the predicting capability of our model are explained in Section~\ref{sec:cycle_prediction}.
+Finally, we present our conclusions in Section~\ref{sec:conclusion}.